 - Configuring wide area network (WAN) or local area network (LAN) routers or related equipment

 - Installing network software, such as security or firewall software

 - Providing end-user support in person and remotely

 - Evaluating network performance data regarding things like speed, connectivity and disaster recovery

 Different levels of this role require different levels of education.
 Most ask for at least an associate’s degree, though some prefer a bachelor’s degree.
 Larger companies trend toward requiring a bachelor’s degree in a technical field.
 Network support specialist job postings often require certifications in systems that the company uses, but CompTIA A+, CompTIA Network+, CompTIA Linux+ and CompTIA Server+ can also validate the skills needed for the role.
 They build a solid foundation for troubleshooting, configuring and managing a network of computers.

 A Network Support Specialist has a median annual wage of $62,760 as of May 2021 (U.S. Bureau of Labor Statistics (BLS)).

 Network Support Specialist Job Outlook

-From 2016 to 2026, the BLS projects an increase of 10 percent for network support specialists, which is higher than average, with 23,383 net new jobs expected during that 10-year period.
+From 2021 to 2031, the BLS projects an increase of 6% for network support specialists, with 56,400 net new jobs expected during that 10-year period.